SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 - **Functionality**:
   Displays the `Login` component, which provides a login form.
   - This route is accessible when the user is not logged in.
+  - Allows users to log in or log in as a guest.
+  - Displays messages for login-related actions.
   - If the login is successful, the user is redirected to `/explore-map`.

 ---

 ### **Home Route (`/home`)**
 - **Functionality**:
-  Displays the `Home` component, which is a general public landing page.
-  - This route does not require login and can be accessed by any user.
+  Displays the `HomePage` component.
+  - Shows basic information about the application.
+  - Displays the logged-in user's username if available.
+  - Accessible without login.

 ---

+### **Diagram Route (`/diagram`)**
+- **Functionality**:
+  Displays the `DiagramWrapper` component.
+  - Allows filtering and searching of documents.
+  - Manages the visibility of the filter table.
+  - Accessible without login.

+---

+### **Document Details Route (`/documents/:documentId`)**
+- **Functionality**:
+  Displays the `DocumentDetails` component.
+  - Shows detailed information about a specific document identified by its `documentId`.
+  - Accessible without login.

+---

 ### **Explore Map Route (`/explore-map`)**
 - **Functionality**:
-  Renders the `ExploreMap` component, allowing all users to explore the map.
+  Renders the `ExploreMap` component.
+  - Provides an interactive map interface for exploring linked documents.
+  - Allows users to view and manage linked documents.
+  - Supports filtering of documents and switching between map layers.
+  - Accessible without login.

 ---

 ### **Urban Planner Route (`/urban-planner`)**
 - **Functionality**:
-  Displays the `UrbanPlanner` component, providing tools and views specifically designed for urban planners.
+  Displays the `UrbanPlanner` component
+  - Provides tools and views specifically designed for urban planners.
   - Requires the user to be logged in.
   - If not logged in, the user is redirected to `/login`.